safesoftware/FMETraining/ServerAuthoring3SelfServe2/Exercise2.md

 ![](./Images/Img3.208.Ex2.SelectStreamingService.png)

-The result of this translation is not a streamed jpeg file.
+The result of this translation is not a streamed JPEG file.
 Instead, the translation returns a zip file:

 ![](./Images/Img3.209.Ex2.StreamedZipFile.png)

-If you open the zip file you'll see that it includes both a jpeg file and a wld (World) file.
+If you open the zip file you'll see that it includes both a JPEG file and a wld (World) file.
 That's why FME returned a zip file.
 It will zip the results of a Data Streaming service whenever the result is multiple files.

 <br>**4) Turn off World File Creation**